thomaslesperance/thinkfulbnb/README.md

 ![](images/Thinkfulbnb-desktop.png)

 ## Features
-The web page features both a mobile and desktop view based on flexbox styling techniques.
+The web page features both a mobile and desktop view based on Flexbox styling techniques.
 The form is a placeholder for visualization purposes.
 The navigation links at the top of the page move the view to the corresponding sections below on the page.

 ## Technologies and Tools
 -- HTML/ CSS